fbpx

 Inspired by our recent trip to the Maui Ocean Center, we thought we’d arrange a play date at the Seattle Aquarium on the beautiful Seattle Waterfront.

-Currently, there is a lot of construction going on to build the Sea Wall, so we left our house extra early to make sure we’d have no problem with traffic and parking.
+Currently, the Sea Wall is being built, so we left our house extra early to ensure we’d have no problems with traffic and parking.

-We got there at 9:45am and there was plenty of street parking (yay!) and the road construction was actually an attraction for toddlers in itself with the big machines!
+We got there at 9:45 a.m., and there was plenty of street parking (yay!).
+The road construction, with its big machines, was actually an attraction for toddlers in itself!

 Giant Pacific Octopus at the Seattle Aquarium